Bluefin-Tuna/memorization-circuits/README.md

 Outputs are saved per run into a folder with:

-- metrics.json (version 2) – aggregated metrics by top-K and threshold
+- metrics.json – aggregated metrics by top-K and threshold
 - attributions_train.jsonl – per-example ranked components and scores

 ## Quick start